-As I got better and more involved with the cubing community, I started to realize the lack to robust and modern software in the Rubik's Cube world.
+As I got better and more involved with the cubing community, I started to realize the lack of robust and modern software in the Rubik's Cube world.
 I couldn’t even find a timer that I liked.
 Everything out there was either too complicated, too simple, or just looked old.
 So, I decided to put my programming knowledge to use and build an app for myself.
 My goal was to create the best Rubik’s Cube timer that I could.
 The first version of the app was built for desktop and had a grand total of 1 user (me).

 After a few weeks of adding some more features that I personally wanted, I decided to make a post on r/Cubers.
 Little did I know that this post would lead to over a year of development, multiple iterations of the app, the accumulation of tens of thousands of users, and lots of plans on the horizon.